pantheon-systems/documentation/source/content/guides/professional-services/02-website-migration-service.md

 ## Professional Services (PS) Hours

-You may elect to purchase PS Hours (four hour minimum) for the Pantheon Migration Team to complete additional work, which can include:
+You may elect to purchase PS Hours (four hour minimum) for the Pantheon Migrations Team to complete additional work, which can include:

 - Creating a Custom Upstream for you